SiftScience/sift-android/README.md

 #### Add Sift to your application flow

-For each Activity or Fragment that represents a unique page in your application flow, override `onStart`, `onPause`, and `onStop`:
+For each Activity or Fragment that represents a unique page in your application flow, override `onStart`, `onPause`, `onResume`, and `onStop`:

 ```
 public class OtherActivity extends AppCompatActivity {